 So the sheriff is admitting the country is in trouble, but he's blaming the party causing the problem.

-That that's we've no longer fall for those tricks anymore.
+We no longer fall for those tricks anymore.

-And we are here, half my brain tied behind my back just to make it fair to Concord New Hampshire.
+And we are here, half my brain tied behind my back, just to make it fair to Concord, New Hampshire.

 John, thank you for calling.